 With your laptop, phone, or tablet, open up a new web browser page and search for “internet speed test”.
 We often use Google’s speed test, which will pop up with a blue “Run Speed Test” button, or Speedtest.net.
 We also like the smartphone app Open Signal which will save your previous speed tests as well.

-Once you click run the test, you’ll see the screen collect three numbers: your download speed, upload speed, and latency (or ping).
+Once you click run the test, you’ll see the screen collect three numbers: your download speed, upload speed, and latency (also called ping by some speed test sites).

 Understand and Post Your Results